boygao1992/backendPlayground/dataspace.md

 in which type `a` and type `b` can be shaped by logical constraints like in dependent type systems

 to refer to an edge instance (in order to build higher-order statements/functions), need to use cumbersome reification mechanism

+# Dataspace 2: Revenge of the Data Model